Skookum Bush Tool Company

 Contact me, via e-mail at rod@skookumbushtool.com

 If you decide to order a knife, send me the specifications you want ( steel choice, handle color, and preference for a shearing hole or not, etc.) a mailing address, email, and a phone number .
-I do NOT take deposits, but will contact you for payment (by Pay Pal or money order) once your knife is finished.* The current back order is ten to twelve months, as of June 11, 2008.
+I do NOT take deposits, but will contact you for payment (by Pay Pal or money order) once your knife is finished.* The current back order is ten to twelve+ months as of April 1, 2009.

 *Since I take no money up front, you have 14 days to pay after notification of order completion.
 Unpaid orders will be offered for sale to others, and your next order will go to the bottom of the list.